swmmilly/Google-Play-Store-/README.md

       4. Dual-Layer Review Storage: RawReviews table records immutable raw source layer, and ProcessedReviews is a more advanced and optimized layer.
 With these table, we can still trace back to the original reviews even we have made modifications on the reviews.

+5. Current Project Stage
+   Currently, I am working on a small controlled ingestion test to check whether the schema works with real data flowing through it.